cast foam, wood

 carved oak, Burger King tray

 As a child my family would go to church and then eat fast food after.
-Here I attempt to make sense of a sermon on the story of John the Baptist losing his head and a toy monster included with a kid’s meal.
+Here I juxtapose the story of John the Baptist losing his head and a toy monster included with a kid’s meal.

 carved oak, Slip-and-Slide